uraimo/Awesome-Swift-Playgrounds/README.md

 * [Swift Diagram Playgrounds](https://github.com/alskipp/Swift-Diagram-Playgrounds) - Adaptation of the Protocol-Oriented Programming in Swift talk from WWDC 2015.
 * [Swift Protocol Extensions](https://github.com/davidahouse/SwiftProtocolExtensions) - A playground to explore Protocol Extensions.
+* [Battleship Example](https://github.com/vichudson1/Battleship-POP-Example) - An example of how to use Protocol Oriented Programming with the battleship game.

 ### Functional Reactive Programming